bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 authors:
 - name: "Bartek Płotka"
 date: 2020-02-06
-linktitle: "How to Become an OSS Project Maintainer, Survive, And Have Fun on The Way!"
+linktitle: "How to Become an Amazing OSS Project Maintainer, Survive, And Have Fun on The Way!"
 type:
 - post
 - posts
-title: "How to Become an OSS Project Maintainer, Survive, And Have Fun on The Way!"
+title: "How to Become an Amazing OSS Project Maintainer, Survive, And Have Fun on The Way!"
 weight: 1
 categories:
 - opensource